FreeCAD/FPA/documents/templates/contract.md

 ## Conditions and compensation

-**Change this** A compensation of USD 00000 will be paid by the FPA to the CONTRIBUTOR, according to the following schedule:
+A compensation of EUR 1000 will be paid by the FPA to the CONTRIBUTOR on a monthly schedule.

-* **Change this** USD 0000 when task XXXX is completed

-* **Change this** USD 0000 when task YYYY is completed

-* **Change this** USD 0000 when all the task defined in this agreement are completed

 Payments will be made after receiving an invoice from the CONTRIBUTOR, by bank transfer.
 VAT, bank transfer fees and other transfer fees will be paid by the FPA.
 All other fees and taxes to which the CONTRIBUTOR is subject to, such as revenue taxes or social security taxes, must be included in the invoice, and part of the total amount stated in this agreement.